dfsp-spirit/freesurferformats/README.md

 brain_3D_voxels = read.fs.mgh(mgz_file)
 ```

 Now, `brain_3D_voxels` is an *n*-dimensional matrix, where *n* depends on the data in the MGZ file.
-A conformed FreeSurfer volume like `brain.mgz` typically has 3 dimensions and 256 x 256 x 256 = 16777216 voxels.
+A conformed FreeSurfer volume like `brain.mgz` typically has 4 dimensions and 256 x 256 x 256 x 1 = 16777216 voxels.
+(The final dimension means it has only a single time point or *frame*).

 The MGH/MGZ format is also used to store morphometry data mapped to standard space (fsaverage).
 Here, we read cortical thickness data in standard space, smoothed with a FWHM 25 kernel: